googleinterns/chrome-device-management-app/README.md

 Note that this is not an officially supported Google product.

 ### Google Sign In
-CDM App uses [openID](https://developers.google.com/identity/protocols/oauth2/openid-connect) to a log in with a Google account.
+CDM App uses [openID](https://developers.google.com/identity/protocols/oauth2/openid-connect) to a login with a Google account.
 The app uses [flutter_web_auth](https://pub.dev/packages/flutter_web_auth) to authenticate the user.
 <img src="images/sign_in_demo.gif" width="180" height="320">

 ### List of Chrome Devices